justinara/story_guidelines/storybookguidelines.md

 > </table>

 <br>
 Don't merge property values which serve different purposes.
 Provide each of them with a dedicated example inside of the same snippet.
-Use real and meaningful copy to communicate purpose better.
+Use real and meaningful copy to communicate purpose better: <br>

 > In example, selection items inside of a dropdown layout can be grouped using subheader or divider, but intentions are different.
 Subheader provides a name for a group.
 While divider separates list item that provide entirely different results, i.e. will add another field to the form where you can specify a custom length of a plan.